cis3296f24/project-meal-prep-app/README.md

 Follow this project board to know the latest status of the project: (https://github.com/orgs/cis3296f24/projects/114)

 ### How to build
-- Use this github repository: ...
+- Use this github repository: https://github.com/cis3296f24/project-meal-prep-app.git
 - Specify what branch to use for a more stable release or for cutting edge development.
-- Use InteliJ 11
-- Specify additional library to download if needed
-- What file and target to compile and run.
-- What is expected to happen when the app start.
+- Run from Meal-Prep-App-Final-Project\src\main\java\com\geraghty_web\Controller.java
+- After a succesful run, open this link in your browser: http://localhost:8092